stevencombs/retrocombs.github.io/_posts/2021/2021-03-28-wyze-watch.md

 8. The watch feels well-made and like premium materials.
 I'm flabbergasted.
 How do they sell this thing for $20 with this build quality?
 9. I look forward to future firmware updates.
 If there's leftover memory in the watch, I'd like to see them add a few more applications.
 A fun and simple game would be interesting.
 10. I don't see Wyze creating an SDK for third-party apps.
 I think we will get what Wyze wants us to get.
 That's so Apple of them!
+11. **[UPDATE: 2021-04-25]** Notifications from apps other than text and phone on my Pixel 4XL are not appearing on the watch.
+I'm hopeful a firmware (current version is 0.12.37) update will correct this issues.
+12. **[UPDATE: 2021-04-25]** Sports tracking does not work for outdoor running.
+It appears this tracking is for indoor treadmill use.
+When I use outside, tracking is a good ½ to ¾ of a mile off.
+Again, a firmware version could correct this if they provided the ability to input the measurement of your run stride.
+13. **[UPDATE: 2021-04-25]** I purchased a new band for my Watch and love it.
+It's a [Solob 22mm Stainless Steel Magnetic Mesh Band](https://amzn.to/3nikWmf) that is much easier to remove than the stock band.
+At around $10 it make the watch look more expensive, is more comfortable, and is easier to remove.
+Band replacement is simple since the Wyze Watch comes with a quick release.
+I'm going to grab one for my [TicWatch C2+](https://amzn.to/3ex5PBq) which is my goto WearOS watch.
+14. **[UPDATE: 2021-04-25]** Speaking of the TicWatch C2+, I should provide my wear schedule for both devices.
+On a normal workday (meaning I go into the office), I wear the TicWatch for it's more robust notification and app support.
+These additional features enhance my productivity.
+On days where I work from my virtual office, on the weekends, or in the evenings, I wear the Wyze Watch.
+During those times, the Wyze Watch is a pure fitness tracker and I love the sleep tracking.
+The TicWatch will not make it through an entire evening on a battery charge.
+It sits on the charger at night ready for the next day at work.

 That's it for now.
 I'll update this page as I have more time with the watch and as firmware updates roll in.